 - 4. Click Deploy when you have finished configuring settings for GigaVUE-VM nodes. - 5.
 Click Finish to launch the Bulk Deploy.
-You can monitor the progress of the Bulk Deploy in the Administration > Alarms/Events page.
-For example:
+To monitor the progress of the Bulk Deploy: - a.
+On the right side of the top navigation bar, click ... - b.
+On the left navigation pane, select Events.

-Bulk Deploy takes place by deploying an initial OVF template to the first requested host.
+For example: Bulk Deploy takes place by deploying an initial OVF template to the first requested host.
 Once the initial OVF file is deployed, vSphere clones that template to all other requested hosts.
-Cloning takes place in waves of four GigaVUE-VM nodes at a time - if you request a Bulk Deploy of 21 GigaVUE-VM nodes, the OVF file is deployed to the first node in the list, followed by two successive waves of four cloned nodes.
+Cloning takes place in waves of four GigaVUE-VM nodes at a time - if you request a Bulk Deploy of 21

-6. Once the Bulk Deploy completes, log in to the vSphere Client and verify that there is only one GigaVUE-VM node installed per ESXi host.
-For example, after navigating to the Related Objects > Virtual Machines tab for the ESXi host on 10.210.17.11, we can see that there is only one GigaVUE-VM node installed here as shown in Figure 5-6.
+- GigaVUE-VM nodes, the OVF file is deployed to the first node in the list, followed by two successive waves of four cloned nodes. - 6.
+Once the Bulk Deploy completes, log in to the vSphere Client and verify that there is only one GigaVUE-VM node installed per ESXi host.
+For example, after navigating to the Related Objects > Virtual Machines tab for the ESXi host on 10.210.17.11, we can see that there is only one GigaVUE-VM node installed here as shown in Figure 6-7.